Skip to content

 • Agent (Qt resources). main.qrc references the svg in place with an alias (../../../../design/icons/rehuco-agent.svg:/icons/rehuco-agent.svg), so the runtime resource path is stable regardless of the on-disk location. make qrcs compiles the qrc into main_rc.py (gitignored, regenerated); the wheel ships that .py, not the raw images, and QML reads the same qrc:/icons/….
 No copy.

-• Launcher (§A05).
+• Launcher ([[appendices.windows-dev-launcher#overview]]).
 The dev launcher's CMakeLists.txt points the RC compiler at design/icons/rehuco-agent.ico in place; it is embedded into the exe's PE resources for the Explorer / taskbar / pin icon.
 No copy.

-• Docs site. mkdocs-material resolves theme.favicon / theme.logo relative to docs_dir and cannot read outside it, so this is the one consumer that needs copies: make icons copies favicon.svgdocs/assets/images/favicon.svg and rehuco-agent.svgdocs/assets/images/logo.svg (each a real make target, so it re-copies only when the source is newer).
+• Docs site. mkdocs-material resolves theme.favicon / theme.logo relative to docs_dir and cannot read outside it, so this is the one consumer that needs copies: make docs-icons copies favicon.svgdocs/assets/images/favicon.svg and rehuco-agent.svgdocs/assets/images/logo.svg (each a real make target, so it re-copies only when the source is newer).
+Both copies are generated and gitignored, like every other derived asset here, so docs-build and docs-serve depend on docs-icons and the publish workflow runs it before deploying.
+The consequence to know: a bare uv run mkdocs serve on a fresh checkout renders without them until make has produced them once.

 Workflows that touch these assets: